Research

 Quantum Computing for QCD

 The strong force, as described by QCD, is the most powerful among the fundamental forces, presenting significant computational challenges.
-Quantum computing offers a novel approach to addressing non-perturbative problems in QCD, such as real-time dynamics and quantum phase transitions.
-Early models have shown promising results in simulating quantum many-body systems of strongly interacting quarks and gluons.
-These efforts align with experimental programs at Jefferson Lab, RHIC, LHC, and the future EIC, paving the way for breakthroughs in high-energy nuclear and particle physics.
+Quantum computing and tensor-network methods offer novel approaches to non-perturbative QCD problems—such as real-time dynamics and quantum phase transitions—by enabling controlled simulations of strongly interacting many-body systems.
+These efforts align with experimental programs at Jefferson Lab, RHIC, the LHC, and the future EIC, paving the way for breakthroughs in high-energy nuclear and particle physics.

-Our recent efforts in this direction focus on leveraging quantum simulation to address key QCD-related challenges.
-These include the quantum simulation of chiral phase transitions at finite chemical potential for the Nambu-Jona-Lasinio model in 1+1 dimensions, exploring real-time dynamics in the Schwinger model in 1+1 dimensions, and simulating parton distributions and dynamics in simplified 1+1 dimensional models.
-These exploratory studies provide valuable insights into the potential of quantum computing to tackle complex QCD phenomena and complement existing theoretical and computational techniques.
+Our recent efforts leverage quantum simulation and tensor-network frameworks to address key QCD-related challenges.
+Examples include simulating chiral phase transitions at finite chemical potential in the Nambu-Jona-Lasinio model (1+1D), exploring real-time dynamics in the Schwinger model (1+1D), and studying parton distributions and dynamics in simplified (1+1D) settings.
+These exploratory studies provide valuable insights into complex QCD phenomena and complement existing theoretical and computational techniques.

 Representative publications include: